barne856/squint/docs/tensors.rst

 Column-Centric Approach
 ^^^^^^^^^^^^^^^^^^^^^^^

 SQUINT adopts a column-centric approach to tensor representation, which provides a theoretically useful perspective, particularly in the context of linear algebra and multidimensional data analysis.
-This approach is distinct from the traditional row-major or column-major memory layouts and instead focuses on the conceptual structure of tensors.
+This approach focuses on the conceptual structure of tensors and has analogous memory layouts to the traditional row-centric approaches.

 Representation
 ^^^^^^^^^^^^^^